 Jesus Christ: Lamb of God?

-Easter is coming in just a few days.
-Easter means much more to me than spring flowers and chocolate bunnies.
-I am a Christian, with a deep and abiding love for Jesus Christ.
-As always at this time of year, I feel both profound sorrow and profound joy as I contemplate the sacrifice of our Savior when He took upon Himself all the sins and evil of the world, suffered, and was crucified.
 It is almost unbearable to remember His sufferings.
 Yet my heart is filled with overwhelming joy at His resurrection, which brings with it the incredible promise of eternal life.
-Jesus said, “in the world ye shall have tribulation: but be of good cheer; I have overcome the world” (John 16:33).
-The darkness of sin and death have been swallowed up in light and life.
+Jesus said, “in the world, ye shall have tribulation: but be of good cheer; I have overcome the world” (John 16:33).
+The darkness of sin and death has been swallowed up in light and life.

 Passover and the Last Supper

 Another holiday coincides with Easter, a holiday that is deeply symbolic of Jesus’ atonement as well.
 That holiday is Passover.
-Christ ate the Passover meal with His disciples just before leaving for the Garden of Gethsemane, where His atonement began.
-The Last Supper was a Passover meal; its bread and wine were the bread and wine of Seder:
+Jesus ate the Passover meal with His disciples just before leaving for the Garden of Gethsemane, where His atonement began.
+The Last Supper was a Passover meal; its bread and wine were the bread and wine of Seder (the Passover ritual):

 And as they were eating, Jesus took bread, and blessed it, and break it, and gave it to the disciples, and said, Take, eat; this is my body.